danoan/word-def/_sources/getting-started.md.txt

 Get definition of words in any language.

 The `word-def` package is an extensible library to get definition of words in any language.
-It can be used as a library or as a command-line interface.
+It can be used either as a library or through a command-line interface (CLI).

 ## Installation